Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mana**: You gain +18 maximum mana

-**Awe**: Your weapon attacks with Muramana deal one additional damage for every 20th maximum mana you have
+**Awe**: Your first attack with Manamune each turn gains deals 1d6 additional damage for every 20th mana you have.

-**Shock**: When you deal damage with muramana, you can choose to deal 1d6 additional lightning damage, the target must succeed a constitution saving throw, on a failed save they are stunned until the end of your next turn.
-Once this action is used, it cannot be used again until 30 seconds have passed, whenever you spend one or more mana the cooldown is reduced by 6 seconds.
+**Recharge:** Whenever you critically hit with this weapon you regain mana equal to twice your proficiency bonus.

+**Precision:** When you make an attack roll, after you roll the dice but before you know the result you can spend one mana to reroll the d20.

 _You have +2 to attack rolls and damage rolls using this magical weapon_